ohiliazov/sgf-analyzer/README.md

-    --analyze-time    - How many seconds to use per game moves analysis (default=30) --variations-time - How many seconds to use per variations analysis (default=15) --var-thresh      - Explore variations on moves losing at least this much of win rate (default=0.03) --analyze-thresh  - Display analysis on moves losing at least this much of win rate (default=0.03)
+    --analyze-time    - How many seconds to use per game moves analysis (default=30) --variations-time - How many seconds to use per variations analysis (default=15) --var-thresh      - Explore variations on moves losing at least this much of win rate (default=0.05) --analyze-thresh  - Display analysis on moves losing at least this much of win rate (default=0.05)
-    --nodes-per-var   - Number of nodes to explore (depth) in each variation tree (default=8) --num_to_show     - Number of moves to show in addition to nodes-per-var, helps to clean-up irrational variations (default=0)
-    --wipe-comments   - Remove existing comments from the main line of the SGF file --no-graph        - Do not build nice pdf graph of win rate progress --verbosity       - Set the verbosity level
+    --nodes-per-var   - Number of nodes to explore (depth) in each variation tree (default=5) --num_to_show     - Number of moves to show from suggested perfect variations (default=0) --start           - Analyze game starting at this move (default=0) --stop            - Analyze game stopping at this move (default=infinity) --wipe-comments   - Remove existing comments from the main line of the SGF file --no-graph        - Do not build nice pdf graph of win rate progress --verbosity       - Set the verbosity level